rcdexta/react-trello/README.md

 * responsive, extensible and light-weight
 * easily pluggable into existing application
 * supports pagination on scrolling individual lanes
-* drag-and-drop within and between lanes
+* drag-and-drop within and across lanes
 * api callback functions for all events

 ## Getting Started